 If you have lived in your home for quite some time, you have probably accumulated more than your fair share of kitchen gadgets.
 Moving is a great time to declutter and identify your essentials.
 Keep in mind, the less you send with your moving company, the easier the move will be!
 Go through your drawers, cabinets, and pantry to clear out anything you aren’t excited to move to your new home sell anything of value and give away or donate anything else.

 Then, clean everything!
 You don’t want to unpack dirty kitchenware into a fresh new house.

-You’ll need a variety of sturdy moving boxes packing paper and/or bubble wrap, packing tape, and markers or labels.
+You’ll need a variety of sturdy moving boxes, packing paper, and/or bubble roll, packing tape, and markers or labels.
 If you have the original boxes for your small appliances, get them out, and add a fresh layer of tape.
 If not, you’ll probably need a collection of sturdy medium-sized boxes and some creative thinking.
-Make sure you find the owner’s manuals and keep them with the box!
+Make sure you find the owner’s manuals and keep them in the box!

 You might also consider purchasing moving boxes specially designed for glasses, plates, and stemware.
 Your moving company might have these for purchase — but either way, make sure you have way more packing paper or bubble wrap than you think you’ll need.

 Plastic cling wrap can also be really helpful for keeping items secured together.
 You could use this for your silverware, your various gadgetry, or other small items you want to keep collected.